-This effort—the Coal FIRST (Flexible, Innovative, Resilient, Small, Transformative) initiative—will support the development of the coal plant of the future to provide secure, stable, and reliable power.
+This effort—the 21st Century Power Plants (Flexible, Innovative, Resilient, Small, Transformative) initiative—will support the development of the coal plant of the future to provide secure, stable, and reliable power.
 This research and development (R&D) will underpin coal-fired power plants that are capable of flexible operations to meet the needs of the grid; use innovative and cutting-edge components that improve efficiency and achieve zero or near-zero emissions; provide resilient power to Americans; are small (50-350MWe) compared to today’s conventional utility-scale coal power plants; and transform how coal technologies are designed and manufactured.

 Changes to the U.S. electricity industry are forcing a paradigm shift in how the nation’s generating assets are operated.
 Coal-fired power plants optimized as baseload resources are being increasingly relied on as load-following resources to support electricity generated from intermittent renewable capacity, as well as to provide critical ancillary services to the grid.
 These fundamental changes to the operating and economic environment in which coal plants function are expected to persist into the next decade and beyond.
 In addition, wide-scale retirements of the nation’s existing fleet of coal-fired power plants— without replacement—may lead to a significant undermining of the resiliency of America’s electricity supply.
 Nevertheless, the need for considerable dispatchable generation, critical ancillary services, and grid reliability, combined with potentially higher future natural gas prices and energy security concerns, such as the importance of onsite fuel availability during extreme weather events, create the opportunity for advanced coal-fired generation for both domestic and international deployment.